astros3x/Astri/README.md

 - The root password is: 'loop' (invisible input).
 - Input the right number to interact with the menu.

+(Only avaible in exe version beacuse the code sucks)

 ## :question: Support
 If you have any issues or need help, contantact me on discord 2loop#6969 or just join my server: https://discord.gg/PgNy2ZSQfj